-This is a common question with no short answer to it.
-Just like most questions related to this strange war.
-Yet, we can assess every side of this war separately and see what they gained and lost at the end of the conflict.
+Who won the Soviet-Afghan war?
+This is a common query with no short answer to it, just like most questions related to this strange war.
+Nonetheless, we can evaluate each side of this war independently and determine what they gained and lost after the conflict.

 Did the USSR win the Soviet-Afghan war?

 The Soviet Union did not achieve a political victory.
-Soviet puppet government in Kabul was uncapable of controlling the whole country even with the Soviet troops present.
+Soviet puppet government in Kabul was incapable of controlling the whole country even with the Soviet troops present.
 The collapse of the Afghan communist institutions started with the withdrawal of the Soviet troops from Afghanistan.
 In the next three years, the official Kabul government tried to maintain control but ultimately failed in 1992.
 Well, that was still one year longer than the Soviet Union itself.

 Next, Afghanistan was not a united front.
-The communist government relied on Soviet troops, while mujahedeen's were fighting against them.
+The communist government relied on Soviet troops, while mujahedeen were fighting against them.
 So, while the withdrawal of the Soviet Army was a clear sign of victory for the mujahedeen, it was a bit more complicated for the official government.

-At the end, there were no major victors in Afghanistan, since after the Soviet withdrawal, the ongoing civil war continued with more flame.
+In the end, there were no major victors in Afghanistan, since after the Soviet withdrawal, the ongoing civil war continued with more flame.
 We all know how it ended up - and it was not a desired outcome for most fractions.